Getting Started

 A workflow is an event-driven, node-based way to control the execution flow of an application.

-The idea behind Workflow is to allow developers to use all the Neuron components like AI providers, embeddings, data loaders, chat history, vector store, etc, as standalone components to create totally customized agentic entities.
+Workflow allows you to use all the Neuron components like AI providers, embeddings, data loaders, chat history, vector store, etc, as standalone components to create totally customized agentic entities.

-Agent and RAG classes represent a ready to use implementation of the most common patterns when it comes to retrieval use cases, or tool calls, structured output, etc. Workflow allows you to program your agentic system completely from scratch.
-Agent and RAG can be used inside a Workflow to complete tasks as any other component if you need their built-in capabilities.
+Agent and RAG classes represent a ready to use implementation of the most common patterns when it comes to tool calls, retrieval use cases, structured output, etc. Workflow allows you to program your agentic system completely from scratch.
+Agent and RAG can be used inside a Workflow to complete tasks as any other component if you need to perform AI tasks during workflow execution.

 You might be thinking: "This sounds great, but why can't I just write a regular PHP script with some if-statements and functions?"
 It's a fair question, and one I heard a lot while building Neuron.
 The answer becomes clear when you consider what happens when your process needs to go vs multiple branches, several loops and intermediate checkponts, streamimng real-time updates to the client, or even pause, wait, and resume.